Table of Contents

 The most common avenues of treatment are counseling, therapy, medication, or a combination of all.
-If you are looking for help you should talk to your physician about a referral for help with anxiety counseling or find a local mental health professional that has experience with PTSD or anxiety counseling.
+If you are looking for help, you should talk to your physician about a referral for help with anxiety counseling or find a local mental health professional that has experience with PTSD or anxiety counseling.
 You may also want to use the links provided here.

-Dave says things like “I’ve never forgotten how painful it was for both of us,” Dave says.
+Dave says, “I’ve never forgotten how painful it was for both of us,” Dave says.
 “I feel that pain to this very day.” – Source.
 He also says, “Bankruptcy is a gut-wrenching, life-changing event that causes lifelong damage” and “Bankruptcy.
 That word sends chills up the spine.
-If you’re facing the prospect of bankruptcy or you’re in the middle of it right now, you know it’s a living nightmare.
+If you’re facing the prospect of Bankruptcy or you’re in the middle of it right now, you know it’s a living nightmare.
 It can devastate your job, destroy your marriage and steal your peace of mind” and “Bankruptcy is listed in the top five life-altering negative events that we can go through, along with divorce, severe illness, disability, and loss of a loved one.
-I would never say that bankruptcy is as bad as losing a loved one, but it is life-altering and leaves deep wounds both to the psyche and the credit report.” – Source.
+I would never say that Bankruptcy is as bad as losing a loved one, but it is life-altering and leaves deep wounds both to the psyche and the credit report.” – Source.

 It’s possible that Dave’s disgust with Bankruptcy and credit cards is not a position based on logic as I talked about here, but the remaining bits of his unresolved debt PTSD issues he faced.

 - Strategic Financial Solutions and Ryan Sasson Stumble and Get Pounded - February 13, 2024

 - These Emotions Stop You From Getting Out of Debt - January 11, 2024